-- All Adults in Custody will earn additional monthly phone minutes. - All Adults in Custody who enroll, participate, or successfully complete EBRRs will receive consideration for nearer release transfer. - Individuals who complete EBRRs 100 hours or longer will earn a financial achievement award or preferred housing. - Individuals who complete EBRRs under 100 hours may participate in institution incentive events.
+- everyone will earn additional monthly phone minutes; - everyone who enrolls in, participates, or successfully completes EBRRs will receive consideration for nearer release transfer.

+- Individuals who complete EBRRs 100 hours or longer will earn a financial achievement award or preferred housing. - Individuals who complete EBRRs under 100 hours may participate in institution incentive events.